boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Animation duration

-This animation-duration property specifies how long the animation cycle should last.
-And the time is specified in seconds or milliseconds.
+This animation-duration property specifies how long the animation cycle should last, and the time is specified in seconds or milliseconds.

 ### Image properties